 Other than a few changes in the landscape, the house stood exactly as he remembered it.
 The iron-gate was located in the center of the long stonewalls which seemed to disappear in the dark.
 The winding driveway from the iron-gate had led to the luxurious building that stood solemnly in the spot lights.
 There must be more than twenty rooms in the house, he thought.
 It was in this house that Bill executed the first assignment for his organization.
 How rapidly time flies, he contemplated.
 It had been more than 17 years.

 He told the driver to start the car and make a right at the next corner.
 After fifteen minutes of driving down that street the limousine passed the industrial part of the town and finally reached the area where most of the blue-collar workers in the city resided.
 Again, Bill told the chauffeur to stop the limousine in the parking lot when they reached a grocery store in a small strip mall.
 Bill looked into the store.
-There was an oriental man sitting behind the counter, his face scarred with burns.
+There was an Asian man sitting behind the counter, his face scarred with burns.
 The man seemed preoccupied with his thoughts.
 His fire-etched expression made him look permanently sad.
 Bill recognized the scarred man.
 He knew that this man was one of his victims in his past.
 The incident in this grocery store and others such as in the house he visited a short time ago made Bill a “somebody” in his organization.
 With a satisfied smile, Bill slowly closed his limousine window.

 Bill was born in Alabama during World War II as the youngest son of 3 children.
 His father Jim was a large robust man who hated his work.
-He found no pride or dignity in being a common construction laborer.
+Jim found no pride or dignity in being a common construction laborer.
 Life had dealt him a bad hand.
 It was his misfortune to get his girlfriend pregnant and he blamed her for not being able to go on to college or to see the world.
 In his mind, it was her that caused the war itself.
 All the responsibility of a family, a mortgage--it was all her fault.
 Without that responsibility he would not have had to take this menial, demeaning job.
 He could have been someone.
 Accomplished big things.

 Bill’s father took all his frustration out on Bill’s mother and when the children got older he began to take it out on them.
-He saw it happen to his older brothers and then it was his turn.
+Bill saw it happen to his older brothers and then it was his turn.
 He never knew exactly what he did wrong but he knew it must have been his fault.
 Why else would his father hit him?
 It didn’t matter where he hid, he couldn’t avoid the beatings.
 Trying to avoid the beatings only served to raise his dad’s frustration level and the beatings got worse.
 It became so bad that just the sound of his father’s footsteps coming up the sidewalk to the house could make the hair on the back of Bill’s neck stand up and his stomach tightened.
 The most anxious moments were as his father entered the house after returning from work.

 He never knew whether his father had a good day or whether he needed to run for cover.
-He intently looked for clues in his actions and hoped the first words out of his mouth were anything but curse words.
-He hoped that his mother didn’t ask how his day was.
+He intently looked for clues in his father's actions and hoped the first words out of his mouth were anything but curse words.
+Bill hoped that his mother didn’t ask dad how his day was.
 That was the part he could never figure out.
 That question always seemed to trigger the worse reactions.
 Why did she have to ask him every day?
 Why not let dad alone.
 Why say anything at all?
 Let him be, let him start the conversation.
 “How was your day, dear?” set in motion a series of responses that ranged from total silence, as if it was not heard, to a fit of cursing and objects being thrown, to outright physical violence.
 Yet Mom continued to ask the same question every day.

 As a child, Bill couldn’t understand, and he couldn’t really understand today as an adult.
 All he could rationalize was that it was conditioning.
 She had been conditioned to ask like a dog that gets kicked but continues to approach with hope of being petted.

 Bill’s mother, Beth, was a small gentle woman who worked at a local department store as a cashier.
 When she was in high school, she fell in love with Jim, Bill’s father, a natural athlete who was good at anything he attempted.
 He was a star on the football team, the baseball team, and the basketball team.
 As a star athlete, he was well built and had a look that attracted many of the girls in school.
 Beth admired Jim from a distance for a long time.
 Jim finally began to notice Beth only because she seemed to be around wherever he went.
-Beth was a gifted student; Bill had good grades and, along with his athletic achievements, he would be able to enter any university in the state.
+Beth was a gifted student; Jim had good grades and, along with his athletic achievements, he would be able to enter any university in the state.
 But he had never dated an intelligent girl before.
 At first, he thought it would be fun to go out with one of the smartest girls in his high school.
 He meant for it to be a joke, really something he could talk about afterwards in the locker room.

 Jim asked her out one day and without hesitation Beth accepted.
 After all, she had been dreaming of going out with him for months.
 She was so innocent then.
 What she was expecting from her first date with Jim was to go to a movie and just to talk with him.
 She wanted to know everything about him - about the young man she had admired from a distance for so long.
 But she could not have imagined the devastating consequences of that fateful first date with Jim.
 A night that she came to regret for the rest of her life.
 A night that resulted in their forced marriage immediately after graduation, not for love, but because of their unplanned pregnancy.